Malta’s highly desired taxation system is well known throughout Europe.

 For those who are employed abroad, Malta’s laws state a beneficial tax rate.

-Under contracted employment, there is an option to receive a 15% tax rate for work performance and duties carried out mainly overseas; this excludes employees under the Government of Malta, and those employed on board ships, aircraft, or vehicles chartered by Maltese companies.
+Under contracted employment, there’s option to receive a 15% tax rate for work performance and duties carried out mainly overseas; this excludes employees under the Government of Malta, and those employed on board ships, aircraft, or vehicles chartered by Maltese companies.

 Individual Tax Rates in Malta

-Whether you’re running the company or working behind the scenes, it is important to be clear where your tax obligations lie.
+Whether you’re running the company or working behind the scenes, it’s important knowing where your income tax obligations lie.